aaron-schroeder/spatialfriend/README.md

   timeseries to remove measurement noise.
 I want to try and figure out how they do it, then replicate their techniques, and compare the smoothed position data.

+- Make the elevation gain algorithm smarter, or create an alternate algorithm to emulate algorithms employed by Strava/TrainingPeaks/Garmin.

+- Settle on an approach to querying the National Map.

 ---